Krzysztof is a 10+ year YouTube researcher who spends hours researching, analyzing, and uncovering YouTube trends, challenges, and media.

 I was tempted to use "California Girls" as the runner-up because that song is Katy Perry, but I didn't want to exclude her more serious side.
 This song isn't dark by any means, but it's a lot more subtle and subdued than many of her pop songs.

 Vulnerability isn't a bad thing to listen to.

 24. Avicii "Wake Me Up"

-This entry is different from its predecessors because the artist isn't a lyricist.
-Avicii is a DJ who produces the melody and song while other singers usually join in to sing the short verses and chorus.
+This entry is different from its predecessors because the artist wasn't a lyricist.
+The late Avicii was a DJ who produced the melody and song while other singers usually join in to sing the short verses and chorus.

 You hear a little bit of country, some pop, and electronic dance music blended into one.
 The mixture isn't off-putting because of the vocal talents within the song and the effortless transition from verse to chorus.

 It's also incredibly melodious.

 Runner-Up: "Fade Into Darkness"